pesricha/taipy-doc/docs/userman/gui/extension/chart.md

 Before you start creating charts, ensure you have the following prerequisites:

-- **Install the necessary libraries:** To use Plotly.js with React, you’ll need to install the react-plotly.js library.
+- **Install the necessary libraries:** To use [Plotly.js with React](https://plotly.com/javascript/react/), you’ll need to install the [`react-plotly.js`](https://github.com/plotly/react-plotly.js) library.

   ```bash
   $ npm install react-plotly.js plotly.js
   ```

-!!!Note
+!!! note "Using TypeScript"
     When using TypeScript, you’ll need to install the type definitions for Plotly.js as well.

     ```bash
     $ npm install --dev @types/react-plotly.js
     ```

-## Declaring the element {data-source="gui:doc/extension/example_library/example_library.py#L69"}
+## Declaring the element {data-source="gui/extension/example_library/example_library.py#L69"}

-To create a chart element, you need to define the element in your extension library.
+To create an element that holds a chart, you need to define it in the extension library:

 ```python title="example_library.py"
 from taipy.gui.extension import Element, ElementLibrary, ElementProperty, PropertyType